Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- Newton leads Carolina with 684 passing yards (97.7 per game) and has a 54.8% completion percentage this year (69-of-126) while throwing four touchdowns and five interceptions.
+- Newton has 684 passing yards (97.7 ypg) to lead Carolina, completing 54.8% of his throws and tossing four touchdown passes with five interceptions this season.

-- He also adds 230 rushing yards (32.9 ypg) on 47 carries while scoring five touchdowns on the ground.
+- He has added 230 rushing yards on 47 carries with five touchdowns, averaging 32.9 yards per game.

-- The Panthers have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+- The Panthers have thrown the football in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

-- Newton has attempted seven of his 126 passes in the red zone, accounting for 6.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Buccaneers.